China Evergrande to be delisted from Hong Kong stock exchange following debt woes

-The city's listing rules stipulate the listing of companies may be cancelled if trading in their securities has remained suspended for 18 months consecutively.
+The city's rules stipulate that the listing of companies may be canceled if trading in their securities has remained suspended for 18 months consecutively.

 China Evergrande Group received a letter Aug.
 8 from the city's stock exchange notifying the firm of its decision to cancel the listing as trading had not resumed by Jul.
 28. The last day of the listing will be Aug.
 22 and Evergrande will not apply for a review of the decision, the company said in a statement.